AdobeDocs/campaign-classic.en/help/campaign/using/creating-and-managing-tasks.md

 To do this, edit the task properties and select the service provider concerned.
 The cost categories associated with the service provider are automatically listed in the central section of the window.

-For more on this, refer to [Creating a service provider and its cost categories](../../campaign/using/providers--stocks-and-budgets.md#creating-a-service-provider-and-its-cost-categories).
+For more on this, refer to [Create a service provider and its cost categories](../../campaign/using/providers--stocks-and-budgets.md#creating-a-service-provider-and-its-cost-categories).

 Select the cost categories related to the execution of the task.
 To do this, select the type of cost and, if necessary, add an amount to surcharge.